-Government ditches plan to cap MPs’ earnings from second jobs
+Government ditches plan to limit MPs’ earnings from second jobs

-Government ditches plan to cap MPs’ earnings from second jobs in U-turn
+Government ditches plan to limit MPs’ earnings from second jobs in U-turn

 Imposing limits would be ‘impractical’, says government

-Boris Johnson’s government has ditched plans to limit MPs’ earnings from second jobs in a U-turn over the issue which sparked a sleaze scandal at Westminster.
+Boris Johnson’s government has ditched plans to limit MPs’ earnings from second jobs in a major rethink over the issue which sparked a sleaze scandal at Westminster.

 Ministers previously said they backed “reasonable” limits on earnings outside parliament following the Owen Paterson lobbying scandal and outrage over fellow Tory Geoffrey Cox making almost £1m from legal work in the past year.